sewhite/P10extension/README.md

 <!-- Attention template README maintainers: The content in the portion of this README following the Template Info section roughly parallels that of the paranext-multi-extension-template.
 When editing one, please consider whether similar changes should also be made in the other.-->

-# paranext-extension-template
+# test-extension-1

-Basic extension template for Platform.Bible
+First test extension

 <!-- <!-- Opening comment tag for Template Info Section.
 Ignore this for now.
 More info in [Hide Template Info](#hide-template-info). -->